virvihuta/virvihuta/README.md

-I like training deep neural networks.
+I like calculating and training neural networks from scratch.